nehcgnail/nehcgnail.github.io/index.md

 {: .text-center}

 ### About
 Welcome to the laboratory.
-We are located in Arnold School of Public Health, Universithy of South Carolina.
+We are located in University of South Carolina Arnold School of Public Health.
 We are dedicated to seeking ways to a safe and intelligent health system.
-We apply principles from information science and cognitive science to address research questions in medicine, public health, and health services.
-Over the last few years, we have been developing informatics methods and applications that lead to a better understanding of electronic health data.
+We apply principles from computer science and cognitive science to address research questions in clinical and translational medicine, and health care systems.
+Over the last few years, we have been developing biomedical informatics methods and applications that lead to a better understanding of electronic health data and Artificial Intelligence in medicine.

 ### [We have funded RA openings for PhD and master's students](http://clianglab.com/prospective_students/)